-FAIRBANKS-By simply putting a letter 'c' with a circle around it on an original peice of art work and sending two copies to an address Outside you can protect your creativity from being ripped off.
+FAIRBANKS-By putting a letter 'c' with a circle around it on an original peice of art work and sending two copies to an address Outside you can protect your creativity from being ripped off.

-That is just one of the lessons to be offered at the Artists' and Dealers' Survival Workshop being offered March 11-12, 1977, by the Office of Conferences and Institutes at the University of Alaska, Fairbanks.
+That is just one of the lessons

+Survival Workshop being offered March 11-12, 1977, by the Office of Con-ferences and Institutes at the University of Alaska, Fairbanks.

-Nancy Brimhall, a program development specialist with the office, said protection of the rights of artists and dealers is important to the integrity of the works involved.
-"Many visual artists have dealings with local galleries in which their rights are not being considered equitably," she said.
+Nancy Brimhall, a program development specialist with the office, said protection of the rights of artists and dealers is important to the integrity of the works involved "Many visual artists have dealings with local galleries in which their rights are not being considered equitably," she said.

-For instance, once an original work is turned over to the gallery or dealer, who retains control?
-Without a artistic formal agreement.
-Brimhall noted, the gallery might have all rights to the work.
+For instance, once an original work is turned over to the gallery or dealer, who retains artistic control?
+Without a agreement, Brimhall formal noted, the gallery might have all rights to the work.
 Problems to be worked out include: what other artists a work is shown with, if the work will be reproduced for sale or promotion, if the work will be used in connection with a political event the artist disapproves of.
-Brimhall said while the artist